Documentation

 launchctl load ~/Library/LaunchAgents/ai.troxy.mcp.plist

-Note: On Linux servers (EC2, VPS, etc.), the service is installed as a systemd unit and enabled at boot.
-On macOS, it's installed as a LaunchAgent and starts on login.
+Note: On Linux (EC2, VPS), the service is a systemd unit enabled at boot.
+On macOS, it's a LaunchAgent that starts on login.

 Troubleshooting